 Journey maps are not only for marketing or UX team, but they are also a shared understanding of customer using their product and everyone role in the customer journey.

-Customer doesn’t see departments or multiple stakeholders in the organisation.
+The customer doesn’t see departments or multiple stakeholders in the organization.
 They are dealing with the product meant to solve their needs.

-As organisations, we need to put the customer in the centre of our discussion as we exist for them, not the other way round.
+As organizations, we need to put the customer in the center of our discussion as we exist for them, not the other way round.

-Journey maps help us visualise how the user flows through the organisation.
+Journey maps help us visualize how the user flows through the organization.